 A solution might be to use readlink() instead of is_link() as readlink() returns the same for $target and $link (the path to the target)..

-Updated by Karsten Dambekalns almost 11 years ago
+Updated by Karsten Dambekalns over 11 years ago

 - Status changed from New to Needs Feedback